Voices of protest, crying for change, ring across US, beyond

 Growing up as a black Muslim in the racially and religiously homogeneous state of Utah, Daud Mumin always knew he was treated differently.

-He vividly remembers his 15th birthday, when his mother, an immigrant from Somalia, was pulled over for speeding - a routine a routine traffic stop that turned into an hour-long interrogation, spoiling his special dinner.
+He vividly remembers his 15th birthday, when his mother, an immigrant fromso Somalia, was pulled over for speeding - a routine traffic stop that turned into an hour-long interrogation, spoiling his special dinner.

 And he recalls the question that none of his white classmates were asked on the first day of AP French in his junior year: “Are you in the right class?”

-The Black Lives Matter movement gave Mumin, now 18, a place where he felt at home, and the protests around the world since Floyd’s death give him hope that change is coming.
+The Black Lives Matter movement gave Mumin a place where he felt at home, and the protests around the world since Floyd’s death give him hope that change is coming.

-“It’s beautiful to see such large and consistent outcomes and turnouts in these protests,” said Mumin, a college freshmen double majoring in French and justice studies.
+“It’s beautiful to see such large and consistent outcomes and turnouts in these protests,” said Mumin, a 19-year-old college sophomore double majoring in justice studies and communication.
 “When I was 14 years old, I never thought a world like this would exist.”

 But that doesn’t mean he’s not angry and impatient.
 He wants to see the movement lead to defunding of police departments.
 His Twitter handle, “Daud hates cops,” shows his resentment.